Tax Instalment Payment Plan (TIPP) - pre-authorized payments

-The Tax Installment Payment Plan (TIPP) is a monthly installment plan that allows taxpayers to pay their property taxes in equal monthly payments, rather than in a single annual payment.
+The Tax Instalment Payment Plan (TIPP) is a monthly instalment plan that allows taxpayers to pay their property taxes in equal monthly payments, rather than in a single annual payment.
 Payment by pre-authorized debit plans are for tax payments only.
 Application is required.
-Find out How to Join TIPP.
-If you are a current Tax Installment Payment Plan (TIPP) participant, no payment is required at this time.
+Request an application to join TIPP.
+If you are a current Tax Instalment Payment Plan (TIPP) participant, no payment is required at this time.

 Banks and financial institutions

 ATM or in person: Payments can be made at most chartered banks, trust companies, credit unions, and Alberta Treasury Branches.
 If you pay by ATM, keep your receipt as proof of the date and time of payment.
 It is important to ensure the roll number you have set up on your bank bill payment menu is the same roll number that appears on your tax bill.
 The tax roll number is linked to the property not the owner, so if you have moved, your new roll number must be referenced on your bill payment menu.

 Internet and phone: Please be aware of your bank's policies regarding the effective date of payment.
 It is important to ensure the roll number you have set up on your bank bill payment menu is the same roll number that appears on your tax bill.
 The tax roll number is linked to the property not the owner, so if you have moved your new roll number must be referenced on your bill payment menu.

 Your mortgage company: If you pay principal, interest and taxes (PIT) to a mortgage company, the company gets an invoice for your taxes and you receive the original tax bill for your records.
 The name of the company being invoiced appears on the bill.
 If you believe you are paying PIT but the mortgage company name does not appear on the bill, contact your mortgage company immediately.

 If a mortgage company is named on your bill but the firm is no longer responsible for your tax payment, you are responsible for paying the taxes on or before the due date to avoid penalty.